Superconducting Quantum Interference in Edge State Josephson Junctions

-However, edge states can also form for nontopological reasons~\cite{Kouwenhoven2018,Kouwenhoven2019} and exhibit experimental signatures similar to their helical counterparts, such as in the trivial regime of InAs/GaSb~\cite{KouwenhovenTrivialInAs,nicheleTrivial}, in simple InAs~\cite{ensslinTrivialInAs,Kouwenhoven2018}, or in InSb flakes~\cite{Kouwenhoven2019}.
-The even-odd effect or $h/e$ periodicity in edge-dominated SQUID patterns, observed in topological systems~\cite{Kouwenhoven2015,Molenkamp2017}, occurs in trivial systems as well~\cite{Kouwenhoven2018,Kouwenhoven2019}.
-This rather points towards an alternative explanation~\cite{BaxevanisOstroukhBeenakker2015,Kouwenhoven2018,Kouwenhoven2019} based on crossed Andreev reflection (CAR)~\cite{ChoiBruderLoss2000,RecherSukhorukovLoss2001,RecherLoss2002} between edges, contributing flux-independent terms to the supercurrent.
-Thus, the SQI signatures of short JJs in equilibrium do not allow one to distinguish topological from trivial systems~\cite{BaxevanisOstroukhBeenakker2015,Kouwenhoven2018}.
+However, edge states can also form for nontopological reasons~\cite{DeVries2018,DeVries2019} and exhibit experimental signatures similar to their helical counterparts, such as in graphene~\cite{Allen2016,Allen2017}, in the trivial regime of InAs/GaSb~\cite{Nguyen2016,Nichele2016}, in simple InAs~\cite{Mueller2017,DeVries2018}, or in InSb flakes~\cite{DeVries2019}.
+The even-odd effect or $h/e$ periodicity in edge-dominated SQUID patterns, studied~\cite{Tkachov2015,Baxevanis2015} and observed~\cite{Pribiag2015,Bocquillon2017} in topological systems, occurs in trivial systems as well~\cite{DeVries2018,DeVries2019}.
+This rather points toward an alternative explanation~\cite{Baxevanis2015,DeVries2018,DeVries2019} based on crossed Andreev reflection (CAR)~\cite{Choi2000,Recher2001,Sato2010} between edges~\cite{Recher2002,Blasi2019}, contributing flux-independent terms to the supercurrent.
+Thus, the SQI signatures of short JJs in equilibrium do not allow one to distinguish topological from trivial systems~\cite{Baxevanis2015,DeVries2018}.

-To overcome this impasse, we propose an SQI setup in the edge-state regime with applied voltage bias to study the flux-dependent non-equilibrium supercurrent~\cite{DeaconMolenkamp2017,KouwenhovenGeresdi2019} in presence of CAR.
-At zero bias, this corresponds to the equilibrium critical current usually studied in SQI experiments~\cite{Molenkamp2014,Kouwenhoven2015,Molenkamp2017,Kouwenhoven2018,Kouwenhoven2019}.
+To overcome this impasse, we propose an SQI setup in the edge-state regime with applied voltage bias to study the flux-dependent nonequilibrium supercurrent~\cite{Deacon2017,Laroche2019} in the presence of CAR, see Fig.~\ref{setup}.
+At zero bias, this corresponds to the equilibrium critical current usually studied in SQI experiments~\cite{Hart2014,Pribiag2015,Bocquillon2017,DeVries2018,DeVries2019}.
 We find that, in contrast to equilibrium JJs, long and narrow SQI setups under bias show striking differences in the interference pattern of helical versus nonhelical edge states.
 These differences are further pronounced by electron-electron interactions in the edge states.
-Thus, such non-equilibrium setups will allow unambiguous identification of the topological nature of the probed insulator.
+Thus, such nonequilibrium setups will allow unambiguous identification of the topological nature of the probed insulator.